lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

 #### Running and testing upgrade scripts

-Odoo OnlineOdoo.shOn-premise
+Konvergo ERP OnlineKonvergo ERP.shOn-premise

-As the instalation of custom modules containing Python files is not allowed on Odoo Online databases, it is not possible to run upgrade scripts on this platform.
+As the instalation of custom modules containing Python files is not allowed on Konvergo ERP Online databases, it is not possible to run upgrade scripts on this platform.

-As explained on the `Odoo.sh` tab of [Obtenir une base de données test mise à niveau](../../administration/upgrade.html#upgrade-request-test-database), Odoo.sh is integrated with the upgrade platform.
+As explained on the `Konvergo ERP.sh` tab of [Obtenir une base de données test mise à niveau](../../administration/upgrade#upgrade-request-test-database), Konvergo ERP.sh is integrated with the upgrade platform.

 Once the upgrade of a staging branch is on « Update on commit » mode, each time a commit is pushed on the branch, the upgraded backup is restored and all